-The following list highlights BNSF's requirements:
+The following list highlights the Class 1 freight railroad's requirements:

-- A LIDAR fence must be set up along the length of track susceptible to rockfall, with a minimum number of LIDAR heads providing redundant coverage of adjacent LIDAR's track - The LIDAR fence must detect a 12 inch diameter or larger object when in the rails or foul of the track. - > No alarm made for train passing - Discrete interfacing for use with existing BNSF detection processors - > Fail safe (alarm output for health of unit) - > Detect on both straight and curved track - Distinguish boulders and rocks from landslides
+- > A LIDAR fence must be set up along the length of track susceptible to rockfall, with a minimum number of LIDAR heads providing redundant coverage of adjacent LIDAR's track - > The LIDAR fence must detect a 12 inch diameter or larger object when in the rails or foul of the track. - > No alarm made for train passing rock-fall has blocked a line, then the delays can be significant.